Wills: An Overview

 If children are not mentioned in the will, then the laws of most states treat them as pretermitted heirs that will allow them to take a share of the estate regardless of the provisions in the will, unless the will specifically excludes them.
 Pretermitted heirs also include children that were born after the will execution or children who were not known when the will was executed.

 A will could also be constructed to minimize estate taxes, if the estate is large enough that they would apply, and to decide who is to bear most of the costs associated with the estate, i.e., who will pay for the decedent's final expenses and the administration of the estate.
-In most cases, the beneficiaries of the residue of the estate, who usually obtain most of the property, pay most or all of these liabilities.
+The beneficiaries of the residue of the estate, who usually get most of the property, pay most or all these liabilities.
 Otherwise, if it is not specified in the will how such costs should be apportioned, then most states will apportion the costs among beneficiaries in proportion to what they take under the will.

 It is common to stipulate how taxes will be paid.
 Because the residuary estate is usually the largest, taxes are usually paid from that.
 A provision can also be added to have all taxes paid on all estate property, including nonprobate property.
 This will lessen the gift for those people receiving the residue of the estate, so that should be considered.
 If the apportionment of taxes is not provided, then most states require that all beneficiaries pay a portion of the tax in proportion to their gift.

 There are several legal requirements for a qualified will.
 Testators must be a minimum age, which is most states is 18, and must be of sound mind to make a will.
 The required mental capacity to make a will is less than that required for signing contracts.
-The testator must know the extent and value of his property and who his family members are, which is often referred to as the natural objects of his bounty.
+The testator must know the extent and value of his property and who his family members are, often called the natural objects of his bounty.

 The will must be signed and dated by the testator.
-About half the states recognize a handwritten well, which is often referred to as a holographic will.
+About half the states recognize a handwritten will, called a holographic will.
 However, some states may require the entire will to be handwritten: any printed material mixed in may invalidate the will.
-Less than half the states recognize oral wells, often referred to as nuncupative wills, where the testator dictates the terms of the will, but only under certain extraordinary circumstances, such as during a terminal illness or a mortal wound from combat, and only if there are enough witnesses to testify as to the content of the will.
+Less than half the states recognize oral wills, called nuncupative wills, where the testator dictates the terms of the will, but only under certain extraordinary circumstances, such as during a terminal illness or a mortal wound from combat, and only if there are enough witnesses to testify as to the content of the will.
 However, the nuncupative will must be written within a statutory period, usually 30 days.

 Note that a will cannot change the terms of a trust or the disposition of property held by the trust, unless the will provides that the trust can be amended or that one or more of the beneficiaries has the power of appointment, which will allow them to name other beneficiaries to receive the property.